 The New York State Department of Health Physician Office Laboratory Evaluation Program (POLEP), under contract with the Center for Medicare and Medicaid Services (CMS), is responsible for managing activities related to administration of the federal program implementing the Clinical Laboratory Improvement Amendment of 1988 (CLIA) for physician office laboratories (POL) throughout New York.

-In New York State, there are 2 programs that issue CLIA certificates based on the exception in the Public Health Law (§579.1) that dictates to which Program the facility will submit an application.
-In order to meet the POL exception, the facility must be entirely owned and operated by a physician or group of physicians, perform laboratory tests, personally or through their own employees, solely as an adjunct to the treatment of their own patients.
-POLEP follows Federal regulations only, hence we accept the CMS-116 application.
-All laboratories that do not fit the model of a physician office laboratory (POL) would submit applications through CLEP at Clinical Laboratory Evaluation Program.
-These facilities would need to adhere to the more stringent NYS regulations.
+In New York State, there are two programs that issue CLIA certificates based on the exception in the Public Health Law (§579.1) that dictates to which Program the facility will submit an application.
+To meet the POL exception, the facility must be entirely owned and operated by medical professionals allowed in §579.1 and perform laboratory tests, personally or through their own employees, solely as an adjunct to the treatment of their own patients.
+POLEP follows Federal regulations only (§493), hence we accept the CMS-116 application.
+All laboratories that do not fit the model of a POL must submit applications through the Clinical Laboratory Evaluation Program (CLEP) and adhere to the more stringent NYS regulations.

 Certificate of Provider-Performed Microscopy Procedures (PPMP) permits a laboratory to perform a limited list of moderate complexity tests, as well as any waived tests.
 No survey is required but compliance with CLIA regulations is required.
-The primary instrument for performing the PPM procedures is a microscope, limited to a bright field or phase-contrast microscopy.
+The primary instrument for performing the PPM procedures is a microscope, limited to bright field or phase-contrast microscopy.
 A list of CLIA-approved, PPM tests is provided.